 - Refrain from over-combing the hair with fine-toothed combs.
 Instead, use a large-toothed comb to detangle when hair is damp.

-With these information in hand, you can now properly assess the health of your clients’ hair and what products best suit their needs.
-Most importantly, these tips and methods will help prolong the effects of hair treatments and color, leaving your clients satisfied with your salon services and forge a stronger client-stylist relationship.
+With this information in hand, you can now properly assess the health of your clients’ hair and what products best suit their needs.
+Most importantly, these tips and methods will help prolong the effects of hair treatments and color, leaving your clients satisfied with your salon services and a create a stronger client-stylist relationship.